CHAPTER

 Rev 1602.04 Charges for Additional Services.

-(c) Gross charges shall not include the cost of
+The gross charge shall not include the cost of providing service for:

 (2) Data retrieval and processing services;